-7. METHOD AND MANNER OF RANDOM SELECTION (28 U.S.C. § 1863(b)(3))
+METHOD AND MANNER OF RANDOM SELECTION (28 U.S.C. § 1863(b)(3))

 The selection of names from complete source list databases in electronic media for the master jury wheel will be accomplished by a purely randomized process through a properly programmed electronic data processing system.
 Similarly, a properly programmed electronic data processing system for pure randomized selection will be used to select names from the master wheel for the purpose of determining qualification for jury service, and from the qualified wheel for summoning persons to serve as grand or petit jurors.
-Such random selections of names from the source list for inclusion in the master wheel by data computer personnel are designed to ensure: (a) the random selection of a fair cross section of the community, (b) that the names of persons residing in each of the counties within the jury division are placed in the master jury wheel, and (c) that each county within the jury division is substantially proportionally represented in the master jury wheel.
+Such random selections of names from the source list for inclusion in the master wheel by data computer personnel are designed to ensure: (a) the random selection of a fair cross section of the community in the district or division where the court convenes, (b) that the names of persons residing in each of the counties within the jury division are placed in the master jury wheel, and (c) that each county within the jury division is substantially proportionally represented in the master jury wheel in relation to the number of registered voters or actual voters in each county.
 The selections of names from the source list, the master wheel, and the qualified wheel must also ensure that the mathematical odds of any single name being picked are substantially equal.

-In order to ensure the exercise of proper management over the automated aspects of the jury selection process, the operator of the computer will comply with the requirements of this jury plan and such other written instructions as provided by the clerk and will certify their compliance with the requirements.
+In order to ensure the exercise of proper management over the automated aspects of the jury selection process, the vendor or non-court official building the master jury wheel will comply with the requirements of this jury plan and such other written instructions as provided by the clerk and will certify their compliance with the requirements by affidavit.